troysellers/heroku-201/README.md

 ### Heroku Postgres (via the CLI)

-Make sure you are in your heroku-201 directory.
+Make sure you are in your app directory, I have changed mine to 'heroku-201' but yours could be the same one you were working in.

 ```
 > cd heroku-201
 ```

-Let's create another app in Heroku for this one, remember our git init then Heroku create commands?
+If you need to, create another app in Heroku.
+Remember our git init then Heroku create commands?
+If you are using the app from the previous exercise, you can skip this step.

 ```
 > git init